confluentinc/examples/microservices-orders/docs/index.rst

 Overview
 ========

-This is a small microservice ecosystem built with Kafka Streams.
+This is a small microservice ecosystem built with Kafka Streams and KSQL.
 There is a related `blog post <https://www.confluent.io/blog/building-a-microservices-ecosystem-with-kafka-streams-and-ksql/>`__  that outlines the approach used.

 .. figure:: images/microservices-demo.jpg
     :alt: image

 Note: this is demo code, not a production system and certain elements are left for further work.

 Microservices
 ~~~~~~~~~~~~~

 The example centers around an Orders Service which provides a REST interface to POST and GET Orders.
 Posting an Order creates an event in Kafka that is recorded in the topic `orders`.
-This is picked up by three different validation engines (Fraud Service, Inventory Service, Order Details Service) which validate the order in parallel, emitting a PASS or FAIL based on whether each validation succeeds.
+This is picked up by different validation engines (Fraud Service, Inventory Service, Order Details Service) which validate the order in parallel, emitting a PASS or FAIL based on whether each validation succeeds.
 The result of each validation is pushed through a separate topic, Order Validations, so that we retain the "single writer" status of the Orders Service —> Orders Topic (there are several options for managing consistency in event collaboration, discussed in Ben Stopford's `book <https://www.confluent.io/designing-event-driven-systems>`__).
 The results of the various validation checks are aggregated in the Validation Aggregator Service, which then moves the order to a Validated or Failed state, based on the combined result.